Offer

-Unfortunately, more and more broth manufacturers are including tapioca starch in their products, which is essentially maltodextrin.
+Unfortunately, more and more broth manufacturers are including tapioca starch or maltodextrin in their products.
 But is it healthy?

 Maltodextrin is an additive used as a preservative, thickener, and bulking agent.
 It is derived from corn, potato, rice, wheat, or tapioca starches.
-It raises blood sugar levels, and studies link it to intestinal inflammation, which defeats the purpose of taking bone broth in the first place.
+Studies suggest it raises blood sugar levels, and studies link it to intestinal inflammation, which defeats the purpose of taking bone broth in the first place.
+Tapioca Starch is used as a thickener to improve binding and mouthfeel of a product.

 "A critically important new study by Laudisi et al1 shows that consumption of the food additive maltodextrin, incorporated into many processed foods, leads to the promotion of intestinal inflammation.
 These findings suggest that this broadly used food additive could be a risk factor for chronic inflammatory diseases."